shellyalmo/weather_forecast_project/README.md

 - [x] Setup environment variables using load_dotenv
 - [x] Test each function- unittest
 - [x] Put all the jsons in one folder
-- [ ] Explain how to setup (run manually create db, run main, env var with api token) and how to install libraries, add requirements.txt
+- [x] Explain how to setup (run manually create db, run main, env var with api token) and how to install libraries, add requirements.txt
+- [ ] Run main.py with argparse to get data from other cities but Tel Aviv
+- [ ] Add an image
 - [ ] Schedule running main.py with Airflow
 - [ ] Maybe run this in the cloud
-- [ ] Do ML on data
+- [ ] Build ML model on data
 - [ ] Add website with dashboards.
 Display date time not in Unix.